-The administration of human albumin for increased hemodynamic stability of patients with traumatic brain injury is not recommended.
+The administration of human albumin for increased hemodynamic stability of patients with traumatic injury is not recommended.

-5.5.1.5 Acute volume replacement in pregnant women
+5.5.1.6 Acute volume replacement in pregnant women

-There are hardly any reports on any kind of volume substitution (including human albumin) in pregnant women.
-Severe hypovolemia during the first months of a pregnancy (e.g. in the context of surgical intervention) is a possible indication for albumin administration.
-In contrast, administration of modern synthetic volume substitutes is an established procedure in clinics to correct hypovolemia during delivery (e.g. during Cesarean delivery).
+There are only few reports on any kind of volume substitution (including human albumin) in pregnant women.
+Severe hypovolemia during pregnancy (e.g. in the context of surgical intervention) is a possible indication for albumin administration.
+There are hardly any data on albumin use for correcting hypovolemia during delivery (e.g. during Cesarean delivery) and for preventing hypotension in connection with performing a spinal anesthesia [16, 63].
+In comparison, administration of synthetic colloid volume substitutes or crystalloid solutions is better documented in the literature [7, 16, 55].
+In case synthetic colloids are contraindicated or the maximum limit of a colloid dose has been exceeded, albumin can be considered.